dr-leo/pandaSDMX/doc/walkthrough.rst

     {'CDF', 'PEN'} < c1 | c2
     {'USD', 'JPY'} < c1 & c2

-We see that 'USD' and 'JPY' are valid values along both dimensions.
+We also see that 'USD' and 'JPY' are valid values along both dimensions.

 Attribute names and allowed values can be obtained in a similar fashion.